 The basic fundamentals of acting for the camera are explored.
 Exercises, demonstrations and improvisations are used to practice the techniques of acting.
 Scenes are rehearsed, taped and critiqued.

-THEA 80B Theory and Technique of Advanced 3 Units Acting for the Camera
+THEA 80B 4 Units Theory and Technique of Advanced Acting for the Camera

-Prerequisite: THEA 80A or F/TV 80A.
+Prerequisite: THEA 80A.